Naeem1144/alzheimer-disease-detection/README.md

 The model developed in this project achieved a **validation accuracy of 99.21%** and a **test accuracy of 99%**, showcasing the effectiveness of CNNs in medical image classification.

+here is gui application of this deep learning model (upload your own image OR select get it form the test dataset): <https://alzheimerpredictioncnn-naeem.streamlit.app/>

 ## Dataset

 The project utilizes the **Well-Documented Alzheimer's Dataset** from Kaggle, which can be found [here](https://www.kaggle.com/datasets/yiweilu2033/well-documented-alzheimers-dataset).